dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 3. The output type will be cast again to the original attribute type.
   * If attribute type is "Integer" then the value is casted to integer (JSON number)
   * If attribute type is "Float" then the value is casted to float (JSON number)
-  * If attribute type is "Boolean" then the value is cast to boolean (JSON boolean)
+  * If attribute type is "Boolean" then the value is cast to boolean (JSON boolean).
+In order to do this cast, boolean module is being used: https://www.npmjs.com/package/boolean
   * If attribute type is "None" then the value is cast to null (JSON null)

 E.g.: if a device with the following provisioning information is provisioned in the IoTAgent: